Rothko Chapel | Abstract art equals universal spirituality

 Some comments from the Rothko Chapel visitor’s book

-Auction records vs. spirituality
+Auction records VS. spirituality

 In addition to the commercial value of his paintings, Rothko was one of the artists most capable of moving people’s feelings in the whole history of art.
-According to the American art historian and critic James Elkins (Pictures and Tears: A History of People Who Have Cried in Front of Paintings, 2004) and the psychologist of art Ellen Winner (How Art Works: A Psychological Exploration, 2018), many people have experienced feelings related to the so-called Stendhal Syndrome entering the Rothko Chapel in Texas.
+According to the American art historian and critic James Elkins (Pictures and Tears: A History of People Who Have Cried in Front of Paintings, 2004) and the psychologist of art Ellen Winner (How Art Works: A Psychological Exploration, 2018), many people have experienced feelings related to the so-called Stendhal Syndrome when entering the Rothko Chapel in Texas.

 Stendhal Syndrome: transient psychosomatic disorder, supposedly brought about by exposure to a large amount of art or natural beauty in a short space of time, characterized by racing pulse, dizziness and fainting (…)